Barbiton: Descriptions of the Ancient Greek barbiton

-Woman with barbiton, from red-figure amphora, Greece, circa 460-450 B.C.
+Woman with barbiton, from red-figure amphora, Greece, c.
+460–450 B.C.
 The larger instrument would play deeper notes than a smaller lyre (seen hanging above the woman).

 5th century BCE.
 Lyra or barbitos from the Tomb of the Diver.

 5th century BCE.
 Lyra or barbitos from the Tomb of the Diver.

 Barbitos in Nordisk familjebok (1904–1926).
 This lyre has features not seen in ancient artwork of lyres, especially the large circular soundhole.

 String count

 The Sicilian poet, Theocritus (xvi.
 45), calls the barbitos an instrument of many strings, i.e. more than seven, which the Hellenes considered a perfect number, and matched the seven strings customary in the kithara.

 Pitch

 Anacreon (Note: Schlesinger (1911) cites: Bergk (1882) Poetae Lyrici Graeci, 4th ed., p.
 291, fr.
 143 [113]; and p.
 311, 23 [1], 3; and 14 [9], 34, p.
 306) (a native of Teos in Asia Minor) sings that his barbitos "only gives out erotic tones" – a remark which could have been metaphorical, but could also be a literal reference to the instrument's being tuned in the Greek harmonia called Ιαςτιαν (Iastian).

 Pollux calls the barbiton a barymite instrument (from βάρυς, "heavy", and μίτος, "string"); both the literal and figurative meanings describing an instrument that produces very deep sounds.
 These would have been re-enforced by the barbiton's larger soundbox, compared to a kithara or a much smaller phorminx (folk lyre).
 The strings were twice as long as those of the phorminx and hence sounded about an octave lower.

 Pindar (in Athen. xiv. p.
 635), in the same line wherein he attributes the introduction of the instrument into Greece to Terpander, tells us one could magadize, i.e. play in two parts at an interval of an octave on the two instruments.